AClark-WHONET/AMRIE/README.md

 the interpretation of antibiotic measurements according to the various supported guidelines available for this purpose, and published by those groups ([CLSI](https://clsi.org/), [EUCAST](https://www.eucast.org/), etc.).

+You can install this software using the command `winget install WHONET.AMRIE` or by downloading the latest release from GitHub.

 The system can be integrated with your project via the Interpretation Engine library, or it can be used directly with either the command line interface or interactive interface projects.